 188B.
-Senior Electrical Engineering Project (3) STAFF
+Senior Electrical Engineering Project

 Prerequisite: ECE 188A with a minimum grade of C-.
-Lecture: 3 hours; Laboratory: 3 hours on the knowledge and skills acquired in earlier coursework and integrate their technical knowledge through a practical design experience.
+Lecture: 3 hours; Laboratory: 3 hours

+Student groups design a significant project based on the knowledge and skills acquired in earlier coursework and integrate their technical knowledge through a practical design experience.
 The project is evaluated through written reports, oral presentations, and demonstrations of performance.